 If you are already considering doing this hike, you should definitely do it!
 It’s strenuous and it’s tiring and dirty, but you are rewarded with amazing landscapes and visits to archaeological sites that nobody else get.
 You are also pampered by your guides and the porters who carry your things for you and cook for you.
 At the end of the trail, Machu Picchu is really no longer the highlight of the trip because you’ve seen more amazing things on the trek.
 Read more here about my experience of the 4 day 3 night classic Inca Trail with Alpaca Expedition.

-Peru Itinerary Day 8 – Moray & Salinas Day Trip + Cusco Chocolate Making Class
+Day 8 of 2 Weeks in Peru and Bolivia – Moray & Salinas Day Trip + Cusco Chocolate Making Class

 After the 4 day Inca Trail, you may want to take it easy and fit this short day trip in your Peru and Bolivia itinerary.